SirGoingFar/JournalApp/README.md

 For a quality user experience, it is advisable to have a good internet connectivity.

 INSTALLING:
-Installation is as simple as ABC... just click on the APK file, then leave the rest to the Android System.
+Installation is as simple as ABC... just click on the APK file, then leave the rest to the Android System for completion.

 DEPLOYMENT:
 This app is good for production as it is.